-The Regulations relating to handling of hazardous substances and the Regulations relating to explosive substances should be used to fulfil the requirement for storage as mentioned in the first subsection.
+The Regulations relating to handling of hazardous substances (in Norwegian only) and the Regulations relating to explosive substances (in Norwegian only) should be used to fulfil the requirement for storage as mentioned in the first subsection.

-In addition, for storage of goods as mentioned in the first subsection, the NORSOK U-100N standard, Chapter 7.6, should be used for manned underwater operations.
+In addition, for storage of goods as mentioned in the first subsection, the NORSOK U-100 standard, Chapter 7.6, should be used for manned underwater operations.